CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 2. Open the start menu and choose Microsoft Visual studio.

-3. Create a new project, don't forget to choose visual C#, class Library, named Hagreaves test, and save under C:/Hydrodesktop_May11/Source/Plugins/HydroModeler/Components/Hagreaves.
+3. Create a new project, don't forget to choose visual C#, class Library, named Hagreaves test, and save under **C:/Hydrodesktop_May11/Source/Plugins/HydroModeler/Components/Hagreaves**.

 4. Add the nunit.framework dll to your references, Don't forget to add all the references you used in creating the component, and implement the using directive to add the Nunit.Framework namespace to your solution.

-5. close the HargreavesTest project, and add it to Hargreaves project solution in order to debug any error appear if any of your tests fail.
+5. Close the HargreavesTest project, and add it to Hargreaves project solution in order to debug any error messages that may appear if any of your tests fail.

 .. figure:: ./images/Tutorial03/Test.png
    :align: center

-6. In Intialization() method test.
+6. In the Intialization() method test.

   * Create instance of the hargreaves model.